Gaggia Classic Pro Review: Great for Beginners

 Build Quality – 5/5

 Gaggia is known for their build quality and the Classic Pro is no exception.
-Built in Italy, the machine is sleeker than the Classic model it replaces although still leans towards a utilitarian rather than purely stylish vibe.
+This Italian espresso machine is sleeker than the Classic model it replaces although still leans towards a utilitarian rather than purely stylish vibe.
 The body is stainless steel which is an uncommon feature at this price; usually, you’d expect to see a metal facing on a plastic body.
 The plastic drip tray fits snugly into place and blends in nicely with the overall shape and aesthetic of the machine.

 Do Not Buy The Gaggia Classic Pro If…

-You want a machine that does all the work for you – The Gaggia Classic Pro is a semi-automatic espresso machine.
+- You want a machine that does all the work for you – The Classic Pro is a semi-automatic espresso machine.
 This means that you are responsible for grinding, tamping, and timing your shots.
-If that sounds more involved than you were hoping for, perhaps you should consider a super-automatic machine like the Gaggia Brera.
+If that sounds more involved than you were hoping for, perhaps you should consider a super-automatic machine like the Gaggia Brera and the Gaggia Anima Prestige.

-You want a sleeker looking machine – The Gaggia Classic Pro is a great espresso maker, but its design language is simple and utilitarian.
+- You want a sleeker looking machine – The Classic Pro is a great espresso maker, but its design language is simple and utilitarian.
 If you want an espresso maker with a bit more visual presence take a look at the Breville BES 840XL Infuser.
 The Breville is slightly more feature-rich than the Gaggia, but has a less intuitive interface and a larger footprint.
 Read our full review of the Breville Infuser for more information.
+Or if you have more budget, the Oscar II by Nuova Simonelli and the Rancilio Silvia espresso machine (or its PRO version) would make great choices.

-You want a built-in grinder – Perhaps you don’t own a grinder, or just like the idea of having your espresso maker be the first and last stop for your coffee beans before meeting your cup.
+- You want a built-in grinder – Perhaps you don’t own a grinder, or just like the idea of having your espresso maker be the first and last stop for your coffee beans before meeting your cup.
 In either case, the Breville Barista Express is a good choice for an espresso maker in this price range that includes its own grinder.
-Want the low-down on the Breville Barista Express?
-We’ve got you covered, just check out our comprehensive review!
+Here’s our Breville Barista Express review.

-Your budget is under $200 – Of course, budget is one of the main things consider when getting a gear.
-If you do not have a budget for the Gaggia Classic Pro, go ahead and consider the Mr. Coffee Cafe Barista or the DeLonghi EC155 instead.
+- Your budget is under $200 – Of course, budget is one of the main things consider when getting a gear.
+An espresso maker under $500 just isn’t for everyone.
+If you do not have a budget for the Classic Pro, go ahead and consider the Mr. Coffee Cafe Barista or the DeLonghi EC155 instead.

 The Gaggia Classic Pro offers the excellent brewing that we’ve come to expect from the Gaggia Classic and improves it with a commercial steam wand.
 This machine is a great choice for those just getting into semi-automatic espresso machines, but also makes for a compelling budget-oriented choice for experienced users.